ucsd-dsc-arts/dsc160-midterm-group7/README.md

 - How do you think the original artists/musicians would respond to this type of analysis?
 Would it change/inform their practice in some way?
 - How do your results relate to broader social, cultural, economic political, etc., issues?
 - In what future directions could you expand this work?
+Right now our audio features are calculated on a 30 second preview of the song.
+This clip of the song is not completely repetitive of the entire song.
+More often than not this just includes the catchiest part of the song and is not representative of the full song.
+Using the full song to calculate audio features would help in improving our classification.
+Further, it would be interesting to analyse the lyrics of these songs.
+Using natural language processing we could understand the similarities and differences between these two different genres of music.
+It would be interesting to see if they sing about similar topics.
+This would require us to translate the chinese lyrics to English or vice versa, which can be quite a tricky task.

 ## Team Roles